Pharma-collect/Web_server/README.md

 No parameters required.

 ### [POST] - getProductsByPharmacy
-Allows you to retrieve all the products based on a pharmacy ID.
+Allows you to retrieve all the product based on a pharmacy ID.
 Parameter :
 * pharmacy_id *

-### [POST] - getProductById
+### [POST] - getProductsById
 Allows you to retrieve a product based on his ID.
 Parameter :
 * product_id *